Ethics Prove Vital in EHR Success

 Challenges in the Future – AI Focus

-Ethics and other issues involving healthcare analytics will only grow in the future.
+Legal and ethical issues in health informatics and other healthcare areas will only grow in the future.
 Companies invested billions of dollars in AI startup companies in 2019, according to Med City, with many of them focused on healthcare.
 What’s more, medical knowledge doubles about every 73 days as billions of data points pile up.

 While the data can provide insight into better diagnostics and lessen the burden of administrative tasks, most healthcare organizations do not make full use of data because of a lack of training for clinicians.
 Part of this training also should include awareness of ethical issues with EHR systems.